Performance of Gaussian Boson Sampling on Planted Bipartite Clique Detection: Characterization of Node weight

 \subsection{Evaluation of Moments}

-To better highlight the random fluctuations of the vertex weights and to simplify the analysis of their covariance and asymptotic behavior, we consider the \emph{centered} version of the weight of vertex \(i\), defined as its deviation from the expected value:
+To better highlight the random fluctuations of the vertex weights and to simplify the analysis of their covariance and asymptotic behavior, we consider the \emph{centered} and \emph{scaled} version of the weight of vertex \(i\), defined as its deviation from the expected value with a \(\sqrt{n}\) scaling reflecting their fluctuation magnitude:

-Our goal is to study the joint behavior of these centered weights in the large-graph limit \(n \rightarrow \infty\).
-To this end, we define the scaled \(\ell\)-th order joint moment:
+Our goal is to study the joint behavior of these centered and scaled weights in the large-graph limit \(n \rightarrow \infty\).
+To this end, we define the \(\ell\)-th order joint moment: